-On July 1, 2002, the Washington HMO paid \$3,250 to another health plan for the assignment of a Medicaid contract.
-The assigned contract had a remaining term of six months on the acquisition date and was subsequently renewed for an additional one-year period as anticipated by the Company at the time of acquisition.
-The assignment was accounted for as a purchase transaction.
-The purchase price was allocated to member contracts, an intangible asset, and is being amortized over 18 months.
+On July 1, 2002, our Washington HMO paid \$3,250 to another health plan for the assignment of a Medicaid contract.
+The assigned contract had a remaining term of six months on the acquisition date and was subsequently renewed for an additional one-year period as anticipated by us at the time of acquisition.
+The assignment was accounted for as a purchase transaction and the purchase price was allocated to an identifiable intangible asset.